-HPV infection: For cervical cancer, the most important risk factor is infection with human papillomavirus (HPV).
+- HPV infection: For cervical cancer, the most important risk factor is persistent infection with human papillomavirus (HPV).
 This disease can be passed from one person to another during sex.
-Having sex at a young age and having many sexual partners or having sex with men who have many partners increases one's chance of getting HPV.
-HPV infection is widespread in the general population, even in healthy women, and although the primary cause of cervical cancer is HPV infection, the likelihood of developing cervical cancer is still very low.

-HIV infection/Immunosuppression: HIV is the virus that causes AIDS.
+Having sex at a young age and having many sexual partners or having sex with men who have had many partners increases one's chance of getting HPV.
+HPV infection is widespread in the general population, even in healthy women, and although the primary cause of cervical cancer is HPV infection, the likelihood of developing cervical cancer is still very low. - HIV infection/Immunosuppression: Human Immunodeficiency Virus (HIV) is the virus that causes AIDS.
 It can also be a risk factor for cancer of the cervix.
 Being immunosuppressed due to HIV infection (or due to medications following an organ transplant) makes a woman's immune system less able to fight both the virus and early cancers.
-In addition, HIV-positive women may have pre-cancerous lesions develop into more invasive cancer at a faster rate than HIV-negative women.

-Smoking: Tobacco smoke contains chemicals that may damage the DNA in cells of the cervix and make cancer more likely to develop.
-Women who smoke are about twice as likely as non-smokers to get cervical cancer.

-Chlamydia infection: This is a rather common sexually transmitted infection.
+In addition, HIV-positive women may have pre-cancerous lesions develop into more invasive cancer at a faster rate than HIV-negative women. - Smoking: Tobacco smoke contains chemicals that may damage the DNA in cells of the cervix and make cancer more likely to develop.
+Women who smoke are about twice as likely as non-smokers to get cervical cancer. - Chlamydia infection: This is a rather common sexually transmitted infection.
 Many women do not know they have it unless samples taken at the time of their Pap test are looked at for the bacteria.
-Some studies suggest that women who have this infection (or have had it in the past) are at greater risk for cancer of the cervix.

-Diet: Diets low in fruits and vegetables are linked to an increased risk of developing cervical and other cancers.
-Obesity: Women who are overweight are at a higher risk for cervical cancer.

-Birth control pills: Long-term use of birth control pills increases the risk of this cancer.
+Some studies suggest that women who have this infection (or have had it in the past) are at greater risk for cancer of the cervix. - Diet: Diets low in fruits and vegetables are linked to an increased risk of developing cervical and other cancers. - Overweight/Obesity: Women who are overweight/obese are at a higher risk for cervical cancer.
+Some studies have shown that the excess estrogen produced by excess fat can lead to the development of cervical cancer (specifically adenocarcinoma).
+In addition, studies have suggested that obese women may be less likely to be screened regularly. - Oral Contraceptives: Long-term use of oral contraceptives (birth control pills) increases the risk of this cancer.
 Some studies show a higher risk after 5 or more years of use.
 In one study, the risk was increased four fold in women who used birth control pills longer than 10 years.
 Stopping use of the pill can reduce a woman's risk back to a normal level, although it may take as long as 10 years.
 Women considering using birth control pills should talk to a health care professional about the pros and cons of using this form of contraception.
-In addition, because the birth control pill does not protect against sexually transmitted infections such as HIV, Chlamydia, and HPV (which are all risk factors for cervical cancer), condom use is also advised.
+In addition, because the birth control pill does not protect against sexually transmitted infections such as HIV, chlamydia, and HPV (which are all risk factors for cervical cancer), condom use is advised.

-Having many pregnancies: Women who have had many full-term pregnancies have an increased risk of this cancer.
-Young age at first full-term pregnancy: The risk of cervical cancer is almost twice as high for women who had their first full-term pregnancy before age 17 than for women who waited until 25 or older.

-Not getting regular Pap testing: The majority of cervical cancers occur in women who are never or rarely screened.
+- Having many pregnancies: Women who have had many full term pregnancies have an increased risk of this cancer. - Young age at first full-term pregnancy: The risk of cervical cancer is almost twice as high for women who had their first full-term pregnancy before age 17 than for women who waited until 25 or older. - Not getting regular Pap testing: The majority of cervical cancers occur in women who are never or rarely screened.
 Women should receive regular Pap tests.
 The Pap test can detect cervical dysplasia (pre-cancers).
 Treatment can stop cervical dysplasia before it develops into an invasive cancer.